Corporation (video game): Gameplay

 The player is given the option of choosing between one of six agents (two men, two women, and two androids, each with variable ability and skill levels).
 The game is played in a first-person perspective, rendered with 3D polygon environments.
-The agent lands on the building's roof with the goal of to progressing from the fifth floor down to the basement on level eight.
+The agent lands on the building's roof with the goal of progressing from the fifth floor down to the basement on level eight.
 The mission involves the search of incriminating evidence, which would allow the authorities to shut down the illegal genetic experiments taking place.

 Game elements include hacking electronic door locks from terminals, avoiding alarm triggers and security cameras, battling enemies, and staying alive through the planned use of the items bought in advance before the mission.
 The conservation of energy is key, but more batteries can be found as floor pick-up items.
 In a special menu the player is able to heal wounds on specific parts of body, manage various electronic devices scattered throughout the game, apply body modifications and other items, and gather information.
 In order to reach lower floors, the player must locate special key cards or terminals to acquire higher security clearances to operate the elevators.

 The Amiga and Atari ST version also had customisable content: a suitable registration card with a request could be sent to Core containing details of the player and a passport-sized photograph attached.
 Core would then send the player a floppy diskette containing the sent data that could then be loaded after inserting and loading the data from the first disk.